 Chart Works and Publications

-- Prepare to fix a detailed voyage plan based upon instructions from the Master.
+- Prepare to fix a detailed voyage plan based on instructions from the Master.
 Must lay off, on the appropriate charts, the courses for the entire voyage, from berth to berth (if known).

 - Ensure that all voyage and likely trading area charts are on board.
 Moreover, they should be the most recent edition available.

-- Ascertain that all charts are correctly filed in the appropriate folio.
+- Ensure that all charts are correctly filed in the appropriate folio.
 He must mark superseded or withdrawn charts and not store them on the bridge.

 - Ensure that all charts are maintained correctly up to the most recent Notices to Mariners/ navigational warnings received.